daos-stack/daos/src/rebuild/README.md

 to all other surviving targets by a collective RPC.
-Any target that receives this RPC will start to scan its object table to determine the objects lost data redundancy on the faulty target If it does, send their IDs and related metadata to the rebuild targets(rebuild initiator).
+Any target that receives this RPC will start to scan its object table to determine the objects lost data redundancy on the faulty target.
+If it does, send their IDs and related metadata to the rebuild targets(rebuild initiator).
 As for how to choose the rebuild target for faulty target, it will be described in placement/README.md